Al-Edrisy/PhotoGram/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code as per the terms of the license.
+This project is licensed under the ITM License, and all rights are reserved.
+You are free to use, modify, and distribute the code as per the terms of the license.
+Feel free to add commits.
 Happy photographing and sharing on PhotoGram! 📷✨